Search

 Payment & Services for Older Adult Care

-Supporting the health, independence, and well-being of us all as we age means ensuring that our health system recognizes and rewards quality services benefitting older adults.
+Supporting the health, independence, and well-being of us all as we age means ensuring that our health system recognizes and rewards quality services benefiting older adults.
 Among our many efforts in advocacy and public policy, the Society participates in the development and valuation of physician service codes and works closely with a coalition of specialty societies to improve payment accuracy to recognize new services provided by primary care and other cognitive specialties.

 Healthcare Reform